Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fgduj_wvIkQ.md

 ### Transcript

-> adjustable day night cycle i don't know if that's something that we're going to be doing but i mean you could leave that suggestion on the qa site qa questions on satisfactiongame.com yeah
+> adjustable day night cycle I don't know if that's something that we're going to be doing but I mean you could leave that suggestion on the qa site qa questions on satisfactiongame.com yeah